br0kenpixel/fedora-qemu-gpu-passthrough/KERNEL_SETUP.md

 You can now start the virtual machine.

 **Note that you will likely not see your GPU in Device Manager on Windows.** This is normal.
 Just install your NVIDIA drivers like you normally would, and it will appear normally.

+At this point, you're pretty much done.
+I highly recommend using an external display over HDMI/DisplayPort.
+The virtual display in Virtmanager will be noticeably laggy, albeit not unsuable.
+Keep in mind that if you're using a laptop, your HDMI/DP ports must be directly connected to your dGPU, otherwise you can't use an external monitor.

+If you don't want to use an external monitor, check out my [guide for Looking Glass](LOOKING_GLASS_SETUP.md).